Conference Agenda

 9:00am - 9:30am | Opening Ceremony Location: Mátyás Session Chair: Miklos Patziger, Budapest University of Technology and Economics, Hungary |

 9:30am - 10:00am | Keynote 1: From Energy to carbon neutrality on LWWTPs - what is really possible?
-Location: Mátyás Keynote Speaker: Norbert Jardin, Ruhrverband, Germany |
+Location: Mátyás Keynote Speaker: Norbert Jardin, Ruhrverband, Germany No abstract has been provided by the speaker. |

 11:00am - 12:30pm | Session 1: Design and operation 1 Location: Mátyás Session Chair: Sylvie GILLOT, INRAE, France |